The mysterious death of Snippy the horse may have been the first documented case of livestock mutilation caused by extraterrestrial beings.

 Some people, including Snippy’s owner and the owners of the ranch, believed without a doubt that Snippy had been murdered by forces “not of this world.”
 There were numerous reports of UFOs in the area, including one sighting reported the day Snippy died by a Superior Court judge and his wife who saw three reddish-orange rings in the sky moving at high speeds in a triangular formation.

-Was Snippy “done in by murderers from outer space” as many believe?
+Was Snippy “done in by murderers from outer space” as some believe?

 The incident was reported by Alternative Press on October 5, 1967: